Kosmosaik/ProgressCrawl/docs/ProgressCrawl_Roadmap_Updated_0.0.70.md

 ### Includes:
 - Entity behavior flags (passive/neutral/aggressive)
-- Light roaming / wandering
+- Light roaming / wandering (NOT DECIDED IF THIS WILL BE A THING YET)
-- Zone discovery list integration
 - Interaction options:
   - Observe
   - Track (placeholder)